A Man finds himself in a locked room, trying to discover the right numbers in a combination lock. The clock is ticking as the music winds down.

 You probably saw the movie THRESHER.

 Physicists often speak of science from the point of the observer.
-Everything from smallest Plank's Constant to the Universe from the view of the observer.
+Everything from smallest Plank's Constant to the entirety of the Universe from the view of the observer.

 With this perspective in mind, how even the speed of light changes in relation to the observer, the next chance you get, find a somewhere where you can take a long moment to look at people from an elevated place.